michel1991/ocp-java-11/accessibility/README.md

 Option D is also incorrect, as this applies to all private members of a class.
 Option E is incorrect, as that restriction applies to top-level classes, not member inner classes.
 Finally, option F is incorrect, as member classes can be abstract or concrete.

+### Fill in the blanks: The ___________________ access modifier allows access to everything the ___________________ access modifier does and more.
+* A. package-private, protected
+* B. private, package-private
+* C. private, protected
+* D. private, public
+* E. public, private
+* F. None of the above

+The public access modifier allows access to members in the same class, package, subclass, or even classes in other packages, while the private modifier allows access only to members in the same class.
+Therefore, the public access modifier allows access to everything the private access modifier does, and more, making option E the correct answer.
+Options A, B, C, and D are incorrect because the first term is a more restrictive access modifier than the second term.

+### Given the diagram, how many of the classes shown in the diagram can call the display()  method?
+* A. Zero
+* B. One
+* C. Two
+* D. Three
+* E. Four

+The display()  method has protected access. [image](./accessibility.jpg) This means it can be accessed by instance methods in the same package and any subclasses.
+There are no subclasses in this example, so we only need to count the classes in the same package.
+Option C is correct because Flashlight and Phone are in the package.